Comfort settings can be saved. Adjusts quietly. For all sleeping types. Built-in head and foot massage. Convenient USB port. Easy assembly.

 Legs feel a bit wobbly.
 Wireless remote freezes on occasion.
-Expensive, though it's still a good value for the money.

 A bed frame isn’t something you think about much … until you need to buy a new one, that is.
 But a bed frame is a vital part of your bed; it holds up your mattress and provides support to help you achieve a good night's sleep.

 With that in mind, picking out the best bed frame for you is highly important.
 You should carefully consider your options and think about what you need from a bed frame.
-We performed extensive research and made a list of our favorites.

 A traditional box spring bed frame requires a box spring (also known as a bed foundation) to sit between the frame and the mattress.
 These kinds of bed frames usually have three horizontal supports (one at the top, one at the bottom, and one in the middle) because the box spring provides all the necessary support for the mattress.
 If you already own a quality box spring, this type of bed frame is an economical choice.
 Otherwise, it's easier and cheaper to opt for a bed frame that doesn't require a box spring.

 A platform bed frame has a built-in platform to support the mattress, so there's no need for a box spring.
 The vast majority of platform bed frames use slats for mattress support, but some feature a solid platform or a mesh design.
 Platform bed frames are increasingly popular and make up the bulk of bed frames on the market today.

 An adjustable bed frame allows you to raise and lower the head and foot of your bed, much like a hospital bed.
 The majority of people who buy adjustable beds do so because of a health condition, but that doesn't mean you can't use one if you're perfectly healthy.
 If you like to sit and read or watch TV in bed, it's far easier to move into a comfortable position with an adjustable bed frame.